Team-Ferry/Paranormal-XJTU/README.md

 - 💪 Take an exciting trip around the campus of Xi'an Jiaotong University while trying to solve a series of ghostly mysteries!

 ### Valuable Photos during the course
+- 👨‍🏫 A photo of Professor.Sung and our team members.
 ![image](https://github.com/kiyotakali/Paranormal-XJTU/blob/main/photo.png)